 Annual pension cost.
-For 2003, the County's annual pension cost of \$31,419 for PERS was equal to the County's required and actual contributions.
+For 2004, the County's annual pension cost of \$27,388 for PERS was equal to the County's required and actual contributions.
 The required contribution was determined as part of the December 31, 2001 actuarial valuation using the entry age normal actuarial cost method.
+This actuarial valuation is the most recent available at the time of printing this report.
 The actuarial assumptions included (a) 8.0% investment rate of return (net of administrative expenses), (b) projected salary increases due to inflation of 3.5% per year, and (c) projected wage growth, excluding seniority / merit raises, of 4.25% per year.
 The actuarial value of assets was determined using techniques that smooth the effects of short-term volatility in the market value of investments over a five-year period.
 The County's unfunded actuarial accrued liability is being amortized using the closed group fixed term method.
 The remaining amortization period at December 31, 2001, was 26 years.

-Three-Year Trend Information for PERS
+Three Year Trend Information for PERS

 Annual Pension Percentage of APC Net Pension

 Year Ended Cost (APC) Contributed Obligation

-6/30/01 \$ 31,607 100% \$ -
+6/30/02 \$ 30,344 100% \$ -

-6/30/02 30,344 100% -
+6/30/03 31,419 100% -

-6/30/03 31.419 100% =
+6/30/04 27,388 100%